MicrosoftDocs/dataexplorer-docs/data-explorer/configure-managed-identities-cluster.md

 A [managed identity from Azure Active Directory](/azure/active-directory/managed-identities-azure-resources/overview) allows your cluster to access other Azure AD-protected resources such as Azure Key Vault.
 The identity is managed by the Azure platform and doesn't require you to provision or rotate any secrets.

-This article shows you how to add and remove managed identities for Azure Data Explorer clusters.
-For an overview of managed identities, see [Managed identities overview](managed-identities-overview.md).
+This article shows you how to add and remove managed identities on your cluster.
+For more information on managed identities, see [Managed identities overview](managed-identities-overview.md).

 > [!NOTE]
 > Managed identities for Azure Data Explorer won't behave as expected if your Azure Data Explorer cluster is migrated across subscriptions or tenants.
 The app will need to obtain a new identity, which can be done by [removing a system-assigned identity](#remove-a-system-assigned-identity) and then [adding a system-assigned identity](#add-a-system-assigned-identity).
 Access policies of downstream resources will also need to be updated to use the new identity.